 Open the full Ask Rio Times →

 The agreement is a framework on reciprocal trade, first announced in late 2025 and signed in March 2026.
-It is the first market-access deal the two countries have ever negotiated directly with each other, with key tariff changes due to take effect from August.
+It is the first market-access deal the two countries have ever negotiated directly, with tariff changes taking effect only after the agreement entered into force and the parties completed domestic formalities.

 The headline win is the removal of a fifteen percent surcharge.
 That levy had applied to roughly half of Ecuador’s non-oil exports, a basket worth around three point two billion dollars.